 Looking for more verses to add to your arsenal in the battle for your thoughts?

-Get this practical, free e-book Overcome Negative Thinking for a Deeper Life: 50 Scriptures to Combat Negative Thinking when you subscribe.
+Get this practical, free e-book Overcome Negative Thinking for a Deeper Life: 50 Scriptures to Combat Negative Thinking in my Subscriber Library.
 If you’re already a subscriber, head to our free gift page and download your copy.
-Use this little book of scriptures and images to encourage your heart and empower you to win the battle in your mind!
+Use this little book of encouragement, scriptures and images to encourage your heart and empower you to win the battle in your mind!
 (Updated contents!)
 Sign up here to get my emails and access to the library.

 If this post resonates with you, please check out my book, Holy in the Moment Simple Ways to Love God and Enjoy Your Life, particularly the chapters on thoughts and emotions.